MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 ## Learn more about how to influence content in the feed

 There’s no configuration required to get the Feed working in the desktop or mobile apps.
 Content in the Feed can’t be edited because content is aggregated from across your M365 environment.
-Content comes from three primary sources: organizational news published in SharePoint, posts in Yammer communities, and videos in Stream that are shared with the entire organization or targeted to user groups.
+Content comes from three primary sources: organizational news published in SharePoint, posts in Viva Engage communities, and videos in Stream that are shared with the entire organization or targeted to user groups.

 The [Feed web part for Viva Connections](use-feed-web-part-for-viva-connections.md) displays the same content and can be added to other SharePoint sites.
 Content that is displayed in the Feed can’t be edited but the ranking can be influenced with the following actions:
 - **Promote important ‘official’ communications** - Use [News boost](https://support.microsoft.com/office/boost-news-from-organization-news-sites-46ad8dc5-8f3b-4d81-853d-8bbbdd0f9c83) to raise the visibility of crucial news posts from organizational news sites.
-- **Highlight community discussions** - Feature posts in public Yammer communities that you’d like seen by the entire organization.
+- **Highlight community discussions** - Feature posts in public Viva Engage communities that you’d like seen by the entire organization.
 - **Publish from official news sources** - Like [organizational news sites](/sharepoint/organization-news-site) or [home sites](/sharepoint/home-site).
 Where content is from impacts the ranking.
 - Learn more about [how content in the Feed is sourced and ranked](faqs-viva-connections-feed.md).